svaarala/duktape/doc/logging.rst

 The framework focuses on how logger objects are created and what the logger interface looks like.
-Other features are quite barebones; for example the default backend simply writes to the ``stderr`` and there is no advanced backend configuration like multiple log outputs.
+Other features are quite barebones; for example, the default backend simply writes to the ``stderr`` and there is no advanced backend configuration like multiple log outputs.
 The user can easily replace the frontend and the backend functions to extend the basic feature set in a transparent manner.